 On top of this, Souvid was also accused of using images from other photographers under his name.
 These controversial pictures in the media created a backlash, where most documentary images are reviewed aggressively.

-But most of the photographs of the 9/11 attack show airplanes and towers.
-There are not many photographs of people.
+Most photographs of the 9/11 attack show airplanes and towers.
+There are not many photographs of people, which is why Richard Drew‘s image sticks in the memory.

 Falling Man is a photo showing someone dying on 9/11.
 A wide audience has seen it.
 Newspapers published the photo, but the readers’ reaction made the photo disappear for a while.